Intermodal vs. Full Truckload: 4 Things Every Shipper Should Know

-Though you can expect reliable, safe and cost-effective service on the rail, it is a different mode of transportation—understanding some of its nuances will help you plan for success.
+Though you can expect reliable, safe, eco-friendly and cost-effective service on the rail, it is a different mode of transportation — understanding some of its nuances will help you plan for success.

-Here are four differences you should be aware of when preparing for your intermodal shipments.
+Let's dive into four differences you should be aware of when preparing for intermodal shipping.

-To help you better plan your intermodal shipments, read our Intermodal 101 Beginner's Guide.
+Related: To learn about planning your intermodal shipments, read the Intermodal Beginner's Guide.

 Intermodal trains run on predetermined transit schedules.
 Some lanes in high-traffic corridors run multiple trains per day, while other lanes only have a couple trains per week.